 Some casserole bakeware sets come with glass lids, and while they’re not ideal for transport, they assist in keeping food warm.

-When it comes to cleanup, each casserole bakeware material requires different treatment.
+When it comes to cleanup, each casserole bakeware material requires a different treatment.
 It’s a good idea to defer to the user instructions to see whether dishes and accessories should be hand washed or placed in the dishwasher.
 Some casserole bakeware sets are more delicate than others — especially those with painted designs and nonstick coatings.
 These often call for gentle dish soap and sponges to prevent scratches.

 Oven mitts: Gorilla Grip Premium Silicone Non-slip Oven Mitt SetCasserole dishes get hot, so you’ll need pot holders to safely remove them from the oven.
 We like this pair from Gorilla Grip, which is heat-resistant to 485°F. The mitts are BPA-free, non-toxic, and made from FDA-approved silicone.

-Budget-friendly: Budget-friendly casserole bakeware sets cost less than $50.
+Inexpensive: Budget-friendly casserole bakeware sets cost less than $50.
 For the most part, you’ll get between two and six dishes, but not all of them will come with lids.

 Mid-range: Mid-range sets run between $50 and $125.
 This range includes quality brands with well-developed, multi-piece sets.
 It also includes sets, typically of two or three pieces, from premium cookware brands.